e-middleton/A1/instructions.md

 ### Testing

 Good testing makes the implementation much easier, because it helps you to identify and solve bugs in your code.
 As you write your code (or even before!), you should create a set of tests to check that your methods work properly.
 To keep this assignment at a reasonable length, this week we are only requiring formal tests for four methods:  *get*, *add*, *append*, and *extract*.
 (Note that our tests will still check the implementations of all of your methods.)
+We have provided you with example tests for *append*.

 To simplify grading, we request that you write a class called `DynamicArrayTest` that contains JUnit tests for each of your methods.
 We have provided a starter file, which you should flesh out further.
 (Note: the exception to the "no packages" rule is that you should import `Junit` for testing.)